Laptop computer requirement

-The laptop may be either a Mac (MAC OS X 10.9.1 Mavericks or higher) or Windows-based laptop (Windows 7 or higher), and must have the following minimum requirements:
+The laptop may be either a Mac (MAC OS X 10.14.6 Mojave or more recent; server versions NOT supported) or Windows-based laptop (Windows 10 versions 1909, 2004, and 20H2 currently), and must have the following minimum requirements:

 - 64-bit Operating System with 8 GB of RAM (32-bit operating system with 4 GB of RAM is acceptable)

 - A clear and reasonably sized screen with a minimum resolution of 1024x768.

 - Functioning mic/webcam (not required but recommended for video conference meetings, virtual office hours, etc.)

 NOTE: Most software applications do not support alternate versions of Windows 10 (such as RT and Windows 10S).
 Please do not purchase any hardware with the Windows RT or Windows 10S operating system.
 Additionally, when Apple releases major updates to its Mac OS, we ask that students DO NOT immediately update until we are certain software applications used within the medical school are officially supported for the latest Mac OS.

 - Anti-virus software: third party products are NOT recommended.
 (Note: Windows 10 Defender is sufficient for PCs).

 - Microsoft Office 365 (Excel, PowerPoint, and Word): free download of both Mac and PC versions available at https://office365.uky.edu (once enrolled at UK)

 - Adobe Acrobat Reader: free download is available at www.adobe.com.

 - Web browser (e.g. Google Chrome, Mozilla Firefox, etc.)